-- Consider targeted selective treatment for dairy-beef calves as they get bigger and more robust. - Leaving a small percentage of the best-performing calves untreated for one drench can help maintain refugia in their grazing area. - Use individual ID's and carefully monitor visually.
+- Consider targeted selective treatment for dairy-beef calves as they get bigger and more robust. - Leaving the best-performing calves untreated for one drench can help maintain refugia in their grazing area. - Use individual ID's and carefully monitor visually.

-Ideally, drench beef calves with an oral combination drench at weaning as opposed to an injection or pour-on.
+• Ideally, drench beef calves with an oral combination drench at weaning as opposed to an injection or pour-on.